 I’m Suzanne Mercier and I’ve been experiencing the Imposter Syndrome for most of my adult life – perhaps longer.
 About 8 years ago, I learned that the feeling of not being good enough had a name.
-With the lens of hindsight, the Imposter Syndrome explained some of the career decisions I’d made and the challenges I’d experienced on the job.
+The Imposter Syndrome explained some of the career decisions I’d made and the challenges I’d experienced on the job.

-I love that saying “We teach most what we need to learn” and with that in mind, I started to run small workshops, gradually expanding my understanding of the scope of experiences.
-I developed what I call “Principles and Tools of Shift” which encapsulated the strategies I’d used for myself and with others to create a different experience of ourselves and our value in the world.
+I love that saying “We teach most what we need to learn” and with that in mind, I started to run small workshops, gradually expanding my understanding of how the syndrome played out for people.
+I developed what I call “Principles and Tools of Shift” which brought together the strategies I’d used for myself and with others to create a different experience of ourselves and our value in the world, which changed the way people showed up.

 I am incredibly fortunate to work in such a rewarding area.